 Restored version - 1933 - Black and white - 70 mn - Original version with French subtitles - USA - Disaster

-Directed by : Felix E. Feist.
-Produced by : Sam Bischoff.
-Screenplay by : Warren B. Duff, John F. Goodrich.
+Direction : Felix E. Feist.
+Production : Sam Bischoff.
+Screenplay : Warren B. Duff, John F. Goodrich.
 Editing : Martin G. Cohn, Rose E. Loewinger.
 Photography : Norbert Brodine.
 Music by : Val Burton.
 With : Peggy Shannon, Sidney Blackmer, Lois Wilson.

 As a series of natural disaster destroy the American Pacific coast and threatens to spread to the rest of the planet, survivors try to get organized.